yufanghou/yufanghou.github.io/_pages/about.md

 ## News

 - 03/2024 Our paper, "On the Role of Summary Content Units in Text Summarization Evaluation", has been accepted at the NAACL 2024 Main Conference!
-The paper is based on an idea from the [GEM](https://gem-benchmark.com/) human evaluation work group, and all experiments were conducted by four exceptional student reseachers whom Juri and I co-mentored in a software project from the course "Data Analysis Software Project for Natural Language" that I taught at TU Darmstadt in 2022/2023.
+The paper is based on an idea from the [GEM](https://gem-benchmark.com/) human evaluation work group, and all experiments were conducted by the four exceptional student reseachers whom Juri and I co-mentored in a software project from the course "Data Analysis Software Project for Natural Language" that I taught at TU Darmstadt in 2022/2023.
 Kudos to all co-authors!

 - 02/2024 I will serve as an area chair at ACL 2024.